Aswendt-Lab/AIDAmri/README.md

 <h3><b>Important note: read this before you install AIDAmri for the first time</h3></b>

 We invite you to use our Docker image to install and use AIDAmri.
 The image does <b>not</b> include the GUI and we stopped support and development of it.
-However, if you still prefer to use the GUI you may install the software without directly onto your machine.
-If you encounter an issue with the installation of NiftyReg or any pip/conda packages, use the [yml file](https://github.com/Aswendt-Lab/AIDAmri/blob/master/aidamri_v1.1.yml) which includes everyting necessary to install the Anaconda environment (conda env create -f aidamri._v1.1.yml).
+However, if you still prefer to use the GUI you may install the software directly onto your machine.
+If you encounter an issue with the installation of NiftyReg or any pip/conda packages, use the [yml file](https://github.com/Aswendt-Lab/AIDAmri/blob/master/aidamri_v1.1.yml) which includes everything necessary to install the Anaconda environment (conda env create -f aidamri._v1.1.yml).
 In addition, we provide a [pre-compiled NiftyReg version](https://github.com/Aswendt-Lab/AIDAmri/blob/master/niftyreg-AIDA_verified.zip).
 Simply unpack and adjust the PATH as explained [here](http://cmictig.cs.ucl.ac.uk/wiki/index.php/NiftyReg_install).
 This should work for a variety of MacOS and Linux versions.

 <h3><b>EXAMPLE FILES</h3></b>

 Download [**here**](https://doid.gin.g-node.org/70e11fe472242e2d4f96c53ac9b0a556/).
 Mouse MRI data, acquired with Bruker 9.4T - cryo coil setup: adult C57BL7/6 mouse, T2-weighted (anatomical scan),
-DTI (structural connectivty scan), rs-fMRI (functional connectivity scan).
+DTI (structural connectivity scan), rs-fMRI (functional connectivity scan).